metasonic/skype-http/README.md

 ## Running example

-The demo will prompt you your username and password: you should use your Skype account (there is no support for Microsoft accounts for now).
+The demo will prompt you your username and password: you should use your Skype account or MSA.

 ````shell
 git clone https://github.com/demurgos/skype-http